Hanan-Nathem-Saadeh/Reading-Notes/Read:06-OOP-Principles.md

  - encapsulation.
  - polymorphism.

+### Inheritance
-**Inheritance** ==> enables you to create new classes that reuse, extend, and modify the behavior defined in other classes.
+enables you to create new classes that reuse, extend, and modify the behavior defined in other classes.

 **base class** ==> The class whose members are inherited.